Search Engine Ranking Basics

 - When a search engine spider comes across a website, the robot indexes that website, all included pages, and content.

-- Once a website is indexed, a search engine will use this information to determine which websites best match a user's search term or criteria.
+- Once a website is indexed, a search engine will use this information with its algorithms to determine which websites best match a user's "search term" criteria.

 - The search engine will then return results based on relevancy with the 1st result being most relevant, 2nd, 3rd and so on down the list.

 Determining a website's relevancy and ranking (order of appearance in search results: 1, 2, 3, etc) in a list of search results depends upon a number of factors.

 Factors Affecting Ranking